Mental health coaching service (NewAccess workplaces)

-Comcare is partnering with Beyond Blue to provide NewAccess workplaces to Australian Public Service (APS) agency partners over a two-year period from mid-2020.
+Comcare has partnered with Beyond Blue to provide NewAccess workplaces to Australian Public Service (APS) agency partners over a two-year period from mid-2020.

-Following the success of our 2018-19 NewAccess pilot trial, we are leading NewAccess workplaces from mid-2020.
+Following the success of our 2018-19 NewAccess pilot trial, Comcare is leading NewAccess workplaces from mid-2020.
 This is a two-year national mental health initiative for APS agency partners.

-Through a robust evaluation of NewAccess workplaces, we will also contribute to the evidence around effective workplace mental health prevention and early intervention supports.
+Through a robust evaluation of NewAccess workplaces, the program will contribute to the evidence around effective workplace mental health prevention and early intervention supports.

 In Australia, it is estimated that half the population will experience a mental illness in their lifetime.
 Yet, 65 per cent of affected people are still not receiving the evidence-based care they need and remain untreated.

-The lack of evidence-based mental health care is costing workplaces over $A10 billion each year.
+The lack of evidence-based mental health care is costing workplaces nearly $A13 billion each year.
 This reflects the need to change the way workplaces are looking after the mental health and wellbeing of employees.

 The NewAccess mental health coaching service, developed by Beyond Blue, represents an innovative model of care that focuses on prevention and early intervention of mild to moderate anxiety and/or depression.
 NewAccess is based on the United Kingdom (UK) Improving Access to Psychological Therapies (IAPT) program.